zszwnes/Adachi-BOT-Docker/README.md

 # ys-bot
-This is a auto programe to biuild the Adachi-BOT dockerfile and psh it to Docker Hub.
+This is an auto programe to biuild the Adachi-BOT dockerfile and psh it to Docker Hub.
 You can check it on  https://hub.docker.com/repository/docker/zwnes/ys-bot

 command :